ctrlaltdylan/ctrlaltdylan.github.io/_posts/2022-01-04-why-pipedream.md

 Since Pipedream's interface to your application is really just HTTP webhooks, you get an event based serverless workflow without learning a new framework or an complex event system like Kafka.

-With Pipedream you can create workflows that trigger on your business events, freeing up your developers to concentrate on building the best experience for your customers:
+With Pipedream you can create workflows that trigger on your business events, freeing up your developers to concentrate on building the best experience for your customers.

+Examples of common businesses events you can map to Pipeline Workflows:

 - `customer.registered`
 - `order.created`